-Of course, the tour I did (included in the Hierve El Agua tour) just showed you how they do it, but if you want to learn yourself then be sure to join a learn to weave tour instead.
+Of course, the tour I did (included in the Hierve El Agua tour) just showed you how they do it, but if you want to learn yourself then be sure to join a specfic weaving tour instead.
 These are much more in-depth and you’ll actually get to do some weaving.
 Don’t expect to take a rug home though as these take weeks to make!

-Although huge, it is only the world thickest tree so it’s not that tall.
-But in circumference its 42m or 138 feet!
+Although huge, it is only the world’s thickest tree so it’s not that tall.
+But in circumference, it’s 42m or 138 feet!
 The tree is estimated to be over 2,000 years old and these days is a UNESCO world heritage site.

 To get to the tree your best option is on a tour to Hierve El Agua as this is a common stop on these tours.
 Otherwise, you can get a bus from Oaxaca to the town of Tule and visit the tree on your own.

 Mexico isn’t the first place that comes to mind when someone asks where to get the best chocolate products in the world.
-Most people assume Switzerland or another European country, however, Oaxaca in Mexico is famous for their chocolate products and after tasting many of them I can totally see why!
+Most people assume Switzerland or another European country.
+However, Oaxaca in Mexico is famous for its chocolate products, and after tasting many of them, I can totally see why!

 Another chocolate product you must try is hot and cold chocolate.
-There are a few different kinds you can try from the bitter more traditional drink made from 100% cocoa, to the sweeter chocolate drinks made with sugar.
+You can try a few different kinds, from the bitter, more traditional drink made from 100% cocoa to the sweeter chocolate drinks made with sugar.
 You can even add mezcal to them if you want!
-Both are amazing and in Oaxaca, dirt cheap!
+Both are amazing, and in Oaxaca, dirt cheap!

 Tequila is considered Mexico’s national drink (according to other countries).
 But, tequila didn’t get its name from its creator, but rather from the town it was created in… Tequila!

 That’s right, the drink tequila was created in Tequila (the town).
-Tequila is located only an hour’s drive from the huge city Guadalajara.
-From here, you can either do a day trip to tequila or alternatively, take the bus and stay a night or two.
+Tequila is located only an hour’s drive from the huge city of Guadalajara.
+From here, you can either do a day trip to Tequila or alternatively, take the bus and stay a night or two.